tk-notes/lucas-meier-blog/content/posts/2021/07/quantum_computing_analogies/index.md

 # No, you can't just try all possibilities at once

 A classical bit is either $0$ or $1$.
-A qubit can be $\ket{0}$, or $\ket{1}$, but more generally, an arbitrary superposition of the two:
+A qubit can be $\ket{0}$, or $\ket{1}$, or, more generally, an arbitrary superposition of the two:

 $$
 \alpha \ket{0} + \beta \ket{1}